Taiwonator/ner-demo/README.md

 #### 2.2 Asking Gemini to copy spaCy (with no prior examples)
 **Prompt:**
 ```
-Okay with that previous article, pretend your SPACY
+Okay with that previous article, pretend you're SPACY
 ```

 **Output:**